- Career Highlights

 - Contributing writer for Words and Music magazine; interviewed by People magazine

-- Solo CDs Wide Open Heart and Must Be Love on Wizardwolf Music
+- Solo CDs Wide Open Heart, Must Be Love, and Closer To Bliss

 - Cocreator of and contributor to Singing the Journey, a Unitarian Universalist hymnal resource